Adding content to new site

 If we want events to display on our main county page, as well as a county program page – how do we tag it?

-To get an event to show up on both a main county page and a county program page, either create the event through the county group and tag it with the program in “Step 2” or create the event through the program group and tag it with the county.
+To get an event to show up on both a main county page and a local 4-H or Master Gardener program page, either create the event through the county group and tag it with the program in “Step 2” or create the event through the program group and tag it with the county.

 For creating events, is there a way to move photos to the top?